Best EDR for Small Business in 2026: CrowdStrike vs SentinelOne vs Bitdefender

 - Your IT team cannot monitor security alerts in real-time

-- Ransomware is your top risk concern — Storyline rollback is the key differentiator
+- Ransomware is your top risk concern — Storyline rollback is a key differentiator (Windows only)

 - You operate environments with limited or unreliable internet connectivity